 More than twice as fast at 22.8 seconds.

 When it’s time to cut metal, the additional speeds come in handy.
 On thinner pipe like EMT, I really like the control and vibration reduction that comes with low speed.
 Because the metal is thin, the saw melts through easily.
-Medium and thick metals are good in medium speed and you’ll want to kick back into low for stainless steel cutting.
+Medium and thick metals are good at medium speed and you’ll want to kick back into low for stainless steel cutting.

 The Bottom Line

-The new Hitachi 18V brushless reciprocating saw is light years ahead of its predecessor.
+The Metabo HPT 18V brushless reciprocating saw is light years ahead of its predecessor.
 Cutting speed improves drastically and they managed to drop the weight and improve the ergonomics some.
 The only thing holding Hitachi back from being at the top of the cordless list is the lack of orbital action.
 If they can work that into the next model, it’s going to be in the conversation as the best cordless reciprocating saw available.